galamo/Haifa-20-mysql/readme.md

 #### ex 1
-- write a query that fetched all the first name  and job title.
+- write a query that fetched all the first names  and jobs titles from customers table

 ### Concat